jacobjeffrey/tmdb-analytics/README.md

 **Design decisions:**
 - **Bridge tables for cast and genres** - These many-to-many relationships are queried constantly ("top grossing actors", "best performing genres"), so I normalized them into proper bridge tables
+- **Exploded production companies from movie details** - TMDB's production_company endpoint was redundant with data already in movie_details, so I extracted and deduped companies directly from the nested JSON arrays in the intermediate layer
-- **JSON for production countries/companies/languages** - Rarely filtered or aggregated, so kept as JSON in `dim_movies` rather than creating additional bridge tables.
+- **JSON for production countries/languages** - Rarely filtered or aggregated, so kept as JSON in `dim_movies` rather than creating additional bridge tables.
 Postgres has solid JSON support if needed later
 - **Popularity in `dim_people`** - Technically a metric, but it's a snapshot value used for filtering/context rather than time-series analysis.
 If I track popularity over time, I'd refactor to SCD Type 2 or a separate fact table

 **Key models:**